vinayk2406/DK/README.md

-# DK
+# DK Project

-Add a project discription
+This repository was updated directly from GitHub website